DataDog/orchestrion/docs/content/contributing/aspects/code-templates.md

 {{<godoc import-path="text/template">}} module.
 Refer to the module's documentation to learn about the general syntax of these template values.

-In addition to the template text, Orchestrion code templates allow for two additional configuration objects: `imports` and `links`.
+In addition to the template text, Orchestrion code templates allow for an additional `imports` configuration objects as well as an optional `lang` value.

 ### Imports